facebookresearch/hydra/website/docs/advanced/terminology.md

 ```

 ### Structured Config
+This term has two common meanings:
-A form of Input Config: A Config object initialized with a class decorated with [@dataclass](https://docs.python.org/3/library/dataclasses.html) or [@attr.s](https://www.attrs.org/en/stable/), or an instance of such a class.
+1. A class decorated with [@dataclass](https://docs.python.org/3/library/dataclasses.html) or [@attr.s](https://www.attrs.org/en/stable/), or an instance of such a class which is intended to be used as config.
+2. A Config object initialized from a class or object as defined in 1.
 Structured Configs provide additional type information that enables static and runtime type checking.

 The two primary patterns for using Structured Configs are:
 - As an [Input Config](#input-configs).